William J. Bradley

 professionals in the community.
 He also served as an Associate Notes Editor for

 the Washington University Jurisprudence Review.

-Mr. Bradley currently resides in Vandalia with his wife, Corinne, and is a past president of the Vandalia Rotary Club.
+Mr. Bradley currently resides in Vandalia with his wife, Corinne, and their daughter, Iris, and is a member and past president of the Vandalia Rotary Club.